 Nevada Power and assistance through Project REACH.
 This program stands for Relief through Energy Assistance to Prevent Customer Hardships.

-This is a program designed to help adults over the age of 62, medically fragile people, seniors who may be isolated, and also our soldiers who are deployed National Guard and reserve members who may be in need of emergency energy assistance.
+This is a program designed to help adults over the age of 62, medically fragile people, seniors who may be isolated, and also our soldiers who are deployed National Guard.
+There may also be financial help for reserve members who may be in need of emergency utility bill assistance.
 It is available yearly during the summer months until funds are exhausted.
+Click more details.

 Energy Assistance Program - Eligible households are given assistance for their bills once per year.
 While funds will vary, the amount of the electric bill assistance is based upon a household's energy use and gross income.
 The program is not intended to meet 100% of a household's expenses.
 The maximum grant provided can be as much as $800 per applicant.
 More.